Proportional Representation in Rank Aggregation: Proofs Omitted from

-Finally, in the last round, the candidate maximizing $U(b_{m-1}, x, X_{m-1})$ is simply the winner of the majority vote between $x_{m-1}$ and $x_m$.
-It is thus straightforward that we reduce the total budget by at least half, so we end up with a budget of at most $\frac{3}{4}$.
+Finally, in the last round, the candidate maximizing $U(b_{m-1}, x, X_{m-1})$ is the winner of the majority vote between $x_{m-1}$ and $x_m$ with respect to $b_{m-1}$.
+It is thus straightforward that we reduce the total budget by at least half and at most $1$, so the total remaining budget after the execution is at most $\frac{3}{4}$.
 This proves the last condition of pair-priceability. \end{proof}